opengaming/osgameclones/README.md

     genre: [] # See genres in schema.yaml
     subgenre: [] # See genres in schema.yaml
     theme: [] # See genres in schema.yaml
-  remakes:
-    - # List of remakes, see above
-  clones:
-    - # List of clones, see above
 ```

 A Wikipedia link is created for all original game names; if the article link is different, use the following syntax: